-Camp Jenny, held at URJ Camp Coleman every Memorial Day weekend gives impoverished children from Atlanta the opportunity to receive the love of big “brothers and sisters,” three nutritious meals a day, and encouragement for the future.
+Camp Jenny, held at URJ Camp Coleman every Memorial Day weekend gives children from an urban school in Atlanta the opportunity to receive the love of big “brothers and sisters,” three nutritious meals a day, and encouragement for the future.
 They also enjoy activities such as rock climbing, water play, science lab, arts and crafts, and a variety of sports and team building activities.

 All of this to honor the legacy of our friend Jenny Rosenthal.
 Learn more about Jenny and the history of our camp.